ClimateImpactLab/energy-code-release-2020/2_projection/1_prepare_projection_files/readme.md

 # Code contents and run instructions

 ### `1_generate_csvv.do`
 - This code prepares a csvv file, which is an input to our projection system.
+The csvv files is a file containing regression coefficients, and their variance matrices.
 - It uses programs from `2_projection/0_packages_programs_inputs/csvv_generation_stacked.do`, and requires an input `.csv` file containing information on the coefficients for a given model.
 This csv file is stored here `2_projection/0_packages_programs_inputs/projection_specifications.csv`.

 #### Run instructions